Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solid and supersolid near on a triangular Lattice

 A meta-stable bubble solid phase in Fig.25 was also found in the QMC in \cite{trinnn}.
-This bubble solid phase has higher energy than the stripe solid phase.
+This bubble solid phase has a higher energy than the stripe solid phase in Fig.4.
 The very interesting CDW-SS phase in Fig.7 was not searched in the QMC in \cite{trinnn} in any parameter regimes.
-In order to identify this phase, in addition to the QMC calculations of the superfluid density and the density structure factor in \cite{trinnn}, a bond structure factor \cite{bragg} need also be studied to search for the VB ordering in the Fig.7.
+In order to identify this phase, in addition to the QMC calculations of the superfluid density and the density structure factor in \cite{trinnn}, a bond structure factor need also be studied to identify the VB ordering in the Fig.7.